 Milk bath photography turns your most dreamy vision into reality.
-Whether the style you’re going for is glamour, conceptual art, maternity, or portrait, this photography genre is definitely worth exploring.
-This blog will guide you through milk bath photography and give you handy tips and tricks to get started.
+Whether the style you're going for is glamour, conceptual art, maternity photo, or portrait, this photography genre is definitely worth exploring.
+This blog will guide you through milk bath photography and give you handy tips and some aesthetic ideas for your pictures.

-Milk bath photography looks fancy, but it surely is pocket-friendly and easy to organize!
+Milk bath photography looks fancy, but it surely is not a pocket-friendly and easy to organize!

 Here are the basic things you need:

-Choose the bathtub depending on the style you’re going for.
-If you’re going to focus on the face and body, then the shape of the bathtub won’t matter.
-But, if you want your photos to include a nice background, you can go with a vintage bathtub or a metal bathtub for a retro look.
+Choose the bathtub depending on the style of your milk bath photoshoot.
+If you're going to focus on the face and body, then the shape of the bathtub won't matter.
+But, if you want your pictures to include a nice background, you can go with a vintage bathtub or a metal one for a retro look.

 You will also need a bath mat to make sure your model doesn't slip and a towel to dry your model's face while shooting.